 - a.
 Preserve and maintain original historic architectural elements and materials. - b.
 Especially at street-facing façades, ensure that new or added architectural elements or materials are highly similar to or "in kind" with related elements of the historic building and of contributing buildings in the immediate surrounding area. - c.
 Design the materials and shifts in plane (as, for instance, the plane of window glazing relative to the plane of the exterior wall) of façade alterations to be visually matching the traditional or existing architectural detail of the historic building. - d.
 Keep proposed contemporary or modern-looking new additions, such as a sign or a light fixture, at a scale that does not overwhelm the existing resource. - e.
-For historic non-contributing buildings, modest alterations that match or are in keeping with the later changes to the building may be appropriate as long as the building does not lose any further historic features or materials. - Make sure new architectural elements at the exterior of the building are not unintentionally introducing stylistic elements from other building.
-Contemporary light fixtures, for example, may be a better fit than a "historic" fixture from a different style than the building.
-See "STYLES" in Appendix for more descriptions of the most prevalent styles in the District.
+For historic non-contributing buildings, modest alterations that match or are in keeping with the later changes to the building may be appropriate if the building does not lose any further historic features or materials. - f.
+Make sure new architectural elements at the exterior of the building do not unintentionally introduce stylistic elements from other architectural styles.
+See "STYLES" and "Additional Resources" in the Appendix for more information.